Stu-Ray/HEX/README.md

-# HEX: Expression-Aware Adaptive Hybrid Execution for Analytical Databases (ICDE 2025)
+# HEX: Expression-Aware Adaptive Hybrid Execution for Analytical Databases
 **HEX** is an expression-aware adaptive **H**ybrid **EX**ecution method for analytical databases.
 This is the official implementation of the paper "HEX: Expression-Aware Adaptive Hybrid Execution for Analytical Databases".

 ## Summary